 They’re different from rotating forward proxies, which hide your IP address by substituting data-center addresses, ones that exist primarily for masking purposes.
 Although data-center proxies hide your IP very effectively, remote sites don’t like them, and it’s still possible for a site to recognize them as data-center proxies.
 And then you may be blocked.
 Or, seeing you as a competitor, the remote site may deliberately answer your query with false information.

 Residential proxies, in contrast, reveal a legitimate IP – just not yours.
 “Legitimate,” here, means identifiable as a real user from a real location.
 It’s assumed that owners of legitimate residential IPs don’t have any reason to mask their identities.
-So the remote site is inclined to trust them.
-It receives your query, relayed through a proxy IP address, and sends a response back to that address, which then delivers it to you.
+So the remote site is inclined to trust them, because it receives your query, relayed through a proxy IP address, and sends a response back to that address, which then delivers it to you.

 Residential Proxy Types